Brit + Co raises $15 million to grow its media and merchandise businesses

 She said they plan to add more video tutorials, which cost $20-$50 per online class.
 “Calligraphy, coding, and how to start a business” are part of the broad section of categories she highlighted.

-The revenue from the videos along with the Target merchandise business have brought the startup closer to profitability, claimed Morin.
+The revenue from the videos and the Target merchandise business have brought the startup closer to profitability, claimed Morin.
 She thinks they are on track to hit this milestone in the next year or two.

 She says they have an estimated 125 million monthly unique visitors, including their website and social media platforms.
-About 70% of the people are based in the U.S.
+About 70 percent of the people are based in the U.S.

-The company now has over 100 employees, the majority of whom are located in the San Francisco office.
+The company now has more than 100 employees, the majority of whom are located in the San Francisco office.
 They also have a presence in New York.

-Brit + Co previously raised over $27 million in funding from Intel Capital, Lerer Hippeau, Marissa Mayer and others.
+Brit + Co previously raised more than $27 million in funding from Intel Capital, Lerer Hippeau, Marissa Mayer and others.

 0